Arkansas Divorce FAQs

 The requirement to go to court depends on your situation.
 Even in an uncontested divorce, you may still be required to go to court.
 The only time parties in an uncontested divorce are not required to go to court is when they have been legally separated for 18 months and the judge approves of an Affidavit of Deposition.
 In most cases, even an uncontested divorce requires a short hearing with the clients and also a witness to verify in front of the court the grounds for divorce and the parties’ residency.
 Contact Destiny Law divorce attorneys in Little Rock to navigate this process.

-However, in a contested divorce, you can expect a starting retainer of $2,500.
-If there are children involved, then you can expect a starting retainer of $3,500.
+However, in a contested divorce, you can expect a starting retainer of $3,500 and up depending on the complexity of the case.
+If there are children involved, then you can expect a higher starting retainer.
 In many cases, you are likely to spend up to $10,000 in a custody battle.

 If you have questions not answered in these divorce FAQs, Destiny Law divorce lawyers offer one-hour consultations for a set fee to evaluate your case with you.
 We will explain to you how divorce law works and provide you with an overview of your rights.
 After this consultation, the required retainer and costs can then be estimated.
 Contact us today!